Dskobra/setup-scripts/README.md

 setup.sh        -       Main launch script.
 Always use this. packages.sh     -       Contains all the install commands.

-data folder     -       When main script is run it pulls extra scripts and customization from the data branch.
+data folder     -       Separate branch that is pulled when setup.sh is run and has download links for some packages and game profiles.